rebeccabilbro/entify/README.md

 # Entify

 ## ALGORITHM
-Defines entities using kmeans clustering to identify locations based latitude & longitude.
+Defines entities using kmeans clustering to identify locations based on latitude & longitude.

 ## ABOUT THE DATA